Frequently Asked Questions

 Will living in a Learning Community limit my college experience?

 No!
-In fact, Learning Communities are meant to enhance your experience and help connect you with opportunities and resources that otherwise would be difficult for you to discover on your own on this large campus.
-Taking a Learning Community course connects you with UConn faculty and staff who are interested in your academic and social success.
-They can help you figure out how to make the most of your time in college, starting in your first semester!
+In fact, Learning Communities are meant to enhance your experience and help connect you with opportunities and resources that otherwise would be difficult for you to discover on your own in your first year on a large campus.
+Engaging in Learning Community courses connect you with UConn faculty and staff who are interested in your academic and social success.
+They can help you find ways to make the most of your time in college, starting in your first semester!

 Students say they feel a sense of belonging to a close-knit community that is supportive, and they still have all the freedoms of other students living in the Residence Halls around them.
 They are able to make friends all over campus and pursue other interests.